Adam Erskine

 Adam Erskine, Commendator of Cambuskenneth, was a Scottish landowner and courtier.

 Career

 He was a son of Thomas Erskine, a younger son of John Erskine, 5th Lord Erskine.
-His father's wife was Margaret Fleming, later Countess of Atholl.
-He was made Commendator of Cambuskenneth Abbey in 1562.
+His mother's name is not known.
+His father's second wife was Margaret Fleming, later Countess of Atholl.
+Their marriage contract was dated 30 January 1549.
+They had no issue.
+Margaret was the daughter of Malcolm Fleming, 3rd Lord Fleming, and Janet Stewart, Lady Fleming, a "Natural Daughter" of James IV of Scotland.